diondokter/device-driver/book/src/defining-the-device.md

 Except for buffers all of them can be repeated and ref'ed.
 Repeats take the same object and repeat them for a repeat count with an address stride.
 A 'ref' object copies another object and allows to override some values like the address and access.

+The registers, commands, buffers, blocks and refs are all called 'objects' in this project.

 To configure the driver, there's the global config.
 In it you can define the address types, various defaults for e.g. byte ordering and the method used for name normalization.

 These concepts and how you can use them in your driver are described in more detail in their own chapter.